-Using a VPN with your Apple TV is an absolute necessity, even if there aren’t any custom apps for it just yet.
+It’s absolutely essential to use a secure, reliable VPN service on your Apple TV, even if there aren’t any custom apps for the device just yet.

-If you don’t want to deal with the monthly data caps, speed throttling and limited access to servers that often come with free VPNs, check out our overall Best VPNs for Apple TV.
+If you don’t want to deal with the monthly data caps, speed throttling and limited access to servers that often come with free VPN services, check out our overall Best VPNs for Apple TV.

 The Most Important Factors When We Review a Free VPN for Apple TV